dfederlein/ansible-tower-demo/README.md

 To install Vagrant and VirtualBox, please see http://docs.vagrantup.com/ and https://www.virtualbox.org/wiki/Downloads

-**Note:** The demo requires an internet connection on your host machine.
+**Note 1:** The demo requires an internet connection on your host machine.

+**Note 2:** Please do not try to provision this in parallel in Vagrant.
+Ordering needs to happen specifically so LDAP comes up first and Tower comes up before the rest of the inventory.

 ## Install Instructions for macOS: